Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Garran has 27 active public transport stops offering a mix of train and bus services.
-These stops are served by 69 routes, facilitating 5,691 weekly passenger trips in total.
-The area's transport accessibility is rated as good, with residents typically living 246 meters from the nearest stop.
-As a predominantly residential zone, most commuters travel outward.
-Cars remain the primary mode of transportation at 80%, followed by walking at 11% and cycling at 2%.
+These stops are served by 69 routes that facilitate 5,691 weekly passenger trips.
+Transport accessibility is rated good with residents, on average, located 246 meters from the nearest stop.
+In this primarily residential area, most commutes are outward-bound.
+The car remains the dominant mode of transport at 80%, followed by walking at 11% and cycling at 2%.
 On average, there are 1.4 vehicles per dwelling.

 According to the 2021 Census, 15.9% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 813 trips daily across all routes, translating to approximately 210 weekly trips per individual stop.
+Service frequency averages 813 trips per day across all routes, equating to approximately 210 weekly trips per individual stop.

 Frequently Asked Questions - Transport